Animal Encounter Training

 The Weapons Intelligence School trains soldiers to investigate incidents, analyze evidence, and identify threats in operational environments—essentially “CSI on the battlefield.”

-The existing curriculum was dense and multi-disciplinary, heavily instructor-led and difficult to practice outside structured training in the classroom.
+The existing curriculum was dense, multi-disciplinary, and heavily instructor-led, making it difficult to practice outside the classroom.

 Core Challenge